swe4103/swe4103-project/README.md

 8. Once you have created the Pull Request, you will notice a template is present in the description field.
 Please fill out this template so team members can review your PR with ease.

+#### 🚨 Important Note!
+Please never push code directly to the main branch, this is against our rules and is bad practice.
+Always create a branch and create a pull request in order to get your code merged into main.
+If you are confused after the explanation above, please reach out to Matthew Collett or Eric Cuenat, we'd be more than happy to explain in more detail.

 ## 🚀 Local Run

 ### Prerequisites